-For us that was actually the case, as I was driving our dusty Chevy directly from the desert into civilization.
-The city centre is quite compact and the hotels are quite easy to find.
-Just look for giant black pyramids, faux castles or similarly lavish buildings along the Strip.
+I drive the trusty but dusty Chevy down the Strip, a gauntlet of light filled with darkness.
+The city center is compact and the hotels are dead easy to find.
+Just look for giant black pyramids, faux castles and similarly lavish buildings.

-Next step was to be oozing cool like George Clooney in Ocean’s Eleven, look as well-connected as Frank Sinatra and stay away from the freebie drinks to avoid ending up like Nicholas Cage in Leaving Las Vegas.
-But in reality I soon felt more like the later edition of Elvis, both size-wise after we had gorged on the ridiculously large buffets, and look-wise as I sweated like a pig in the heat while navigating through the hordes of drunk tourists roaming freely between the casino areas.
+Next step is to be oozing cool like George Clooney in Ocean’s Eleven, look as well-connected as Frank Sinatra and stay away from the freebie drinks to avoid ending up like Nicholas Cage in Leaving Las Vegas.
+But in reality I soon feel more like the later edition of Elvis, both size-wise after gorging on the ridiculously large buffets, and look-wise as I’m sweating like a pig in the heat while navigating through the hordes of drunk tourists roaming freely between the casino areas.

-My favorite thing turned out to be just exploring the settings.
-Walk along the canals and piazzas of The Venetian, see a medieval tournament in the basement of Excalibur, behold the music fountain outside the Bellagio, check out the volcano at Mirage, taking the roller-coaster among the skyscrapers of New York and finally finding a Cold Stone ice cream parlor.
+The trick is to not play by the rules.
+In Vegas, everything is a show, so go with the flow but stay away from the casino areas.
+Walk along the canals and piazzas of The Venetian, see a medieval tournament in the basement of Excalibur, gaze at the music fountain outside the Bellagio, check out the volcano at Mirage, take the derelict roller-coaster among the skyscrapers of New York and finally sit down at a Cold Stone ice cream parlor.

 Comments